 To speed development.

-When you are developing in rapid iterations or making frequent updates to the data structure, a relational database slows you down.
-However, because NoSQL data doesn’t need to be prepped ahead of time, you can make frequent updates to the data structure with minimal downtime.
+A relational database slows you down when you develop in rapid iterations or make frequent updates to the data structure.
+However, because you don't need to prepare NoSQL data ahead of time, you can make frequent updates to the data structure with minimal downtime.

 To boost horizontal scalability.

-The CAP (consistency, availability, and partition tolerance) theorem states that in any distributed system, only two of the three CAP properties can be used simultaneously.
+The CAP (consistency, availability, and partition tolerance) theorem states that you can use only two of the three CAP properties simultaneously in any distributed system.
 Adjusting these properties in favor of strong partition tolerance enables NoSQL users to boost horizontal scalability.